Virginia Breach of Fiduciary Duty Attorneys

 Generally speaking, the law governing fiduciary obligation addresses two questions.
 First, in what circumstances does a fiduciary obligation apply?
 Second, what does the fiduciary obligation require a person to do?

-As to the first question, a fiduciary obligation can arise when a fiduciary relationship is established by terms of a contract, such as a trust agreement, election to a corporate board, or the establishment of a legal guardianship.
+Fiduciary Duties Attorneys in Virginia can explain to you how a fiduciary obligation can arise when a fiduciary relationship is established by terms of a contract, such as a trust agreement, election to a corporate board, or the establishment of a legal guardianship.
 A fiduciary may be an agent, a broker, an attorney, or a legal guardian who has a responsibility to supervise matters on behalf of someone else.

 Business relationships often bring several layers of fiduciary duties and responsibilities.
 Regardless of the structure of a particular company, it is likely that some fiduciary duty exists between the members or partners.
 The company’s organizational documents typically stipulate these duties.

 In a partnership, the partners each have a fiduciary duty to each other, including a duty of loyalty, duty to fully disclose any information regarding the partnership and its affairs, and a duty to operate in good faith and fair dealing.
 It is a violation of a partner’s fiduciary duty to engage in outside transactions that might conflict with the interests of the partnership.